NomandChan/AHK-Direct-IME-changer/README.md

-# AHK-Swtich Input Method & Type Greek symbols快速切换输入环境、输入特殊字符
+# AHK-Swtich Input Method & Type Greek symbols
+快速切换输入环境、输入特殊字符
 Quick switch between English keyboard and Chinese/Japanese/Korean IME.
 For non-english users, it's a pain to type formula and text, juggling between them is already annoying for bilinguals.
 So I made this script to make life easier by using rarely used Capslock to switch language ( easy replace for Ctrl + Shift) and making hotstring and quick replacement for math symbols, greek letters, and selfdefined unicode strings.